syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/numeric-axis.md

 ## Grouping separator

-To separate groups of thousands, use [`UseGroupingSeparator`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3D.html#Syncfusion_EJ2_Charts_Chart3D_UseGroupingSeparator) property in chart.
+To separate the y-axis labels to groups of thousands, set the [`UseGroupingSeparator`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3D.html#Syncfusion_EJ2_Charts_Chart3D_UseGroupingSeparator) property to **true** in the 3D chart.

 {% if page.publishingplatform == "aspnet-core" %}